royalmo/docker-networks/README.md

 > **EXERCISE 2**
 >
-> Check that your Docker installation was sucessful.
+> Check that your Docker installation was successful.

 ### Docker Hub Account